tomasharkema/nixos-nvidia-vgpu/README.md

 ## Requirements

+- Unlockable consumer NVIDIA GPU card (can't be `Ampere` architecture)
+  - These are the graphics cards the driver I pre-compiled supports: ([from here](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher/blob/525.105/patch.sh))
+    ```
+      # RTX 2070 super 8GB
+      # RTX 2080 super 8GB
+      # RTX 2060 12GB
+      # RTX 2060 Mobile 6GB
+      # GTX 1660 6GB
+      # GTX 1650 Ti Mobile 4GB
+      # Quadro RTX 4000
+      # Quadro T400 4GB
+      # GTX 1050 Ti 4GB
+      # GTX 1070
+      # GTX 1030 -> Tesla P40
+      # Tesla M40 -> Tesla M60
+      # GTX 980 -> Tesla M60
+      # GTX 980M -> Tesla M60
+      # GTX 950M -> Tesla M10
+    ```
+    If yours is not in this list, you'll likely have to add support for your graphics card and compile the driver, please refer to [Compile your driver](#compile-your-driver).
+- Trust in my google drive
+  - The module lazily grabs the driver I pre-built from my google drive, if you're not confortable with this, please refer to [Compile your driver](#compile-your-driver) to compile your own driver and use it.
+- Kernel `5.15` as stated above

 ### Warning:

 The current version in the `master` branch only works in version `23.05` of nixOS.
 For version `22.11` or older, please refer below.